alexeygumirov/mpv-player-control-and-status-bar/README.md

 - [`mpv-control`](./scripts/mpv-control): Main script to send commands to MPV player and to print status info.
 - [`mpv-url-player`](./scripts/mpv-url-player): Script to play given URL.
 Primarily from the YouTube.
 But can be used for any URL from the source.
     - Script uses `yt-dlp` to get title of the played media stream.
+And uses `--cookies-from-browser` option to get cookies from the browser.
+More details on the [yt-dlp documentation page](https://github.com/yt-dlp/yt-dlp?tab=readme-ov-file#filesystem-options)
 - [`mpv-folder-player`](./scripts/mpv-folder-player): Script to play all music or video files from the given folder, or to play individual file (if file size is over 40MB).
 - [`mpv-radio-player`](./scripts/mpv-radio-player): Script to play Internet radio stations.
 List of stations is stored in the [`mpv-radio-url-list`](./scripts/mpv-radio-url-list) file.
 File format is just comma separated values: `station name, URL`.
 Station line can be commented out with `#` symbol if you don't want to show them in the list.
     ```plaintext